-- where, should the application progress to an IC review decision, the IC review decision is likely to be taken on appeal to the AAT on a disputed issue of fact - where the FOI request under review is of a level of complexity that would be more appropriately handled through the procedures of the AAT - where there may be a perceived or actual conflict of interest in the Commissioner undertaking review, including where: - the FOI request under review was made to, or decided by, the Information Commissioner or their delegate - the FOI request or material at issue relate to specific functions exercised by the Information Commissioner under the Privacy Act - the applicant has active matters in other forums, including the AAT or Federal Court and the Information Commissioner is the respondent - where consideration by the AAT would further the objects of the FOI Act, particularly in relation to the performance and exercise of functions and powers given by the FOI Act to facilitate and promote public access to information, promptly and at the lowest reasonable cost (s 3(4)). - 10.89 The OAIC will consult the parties to an IC review before concluding an IC review pursuant to s 54W(b).
+- where the IC review is linked to ongoing proceedings before the AAT or a court - where there is an apparent inconsistency between earlier IC review decisions and AAT decisions - where, should the application progress to an IC review decision, the IC review decision is likely to be taken on appeal to the AAT on a disputed issue of fact - where the FOI request under review is of a level of complexity that would be more appropriately handled through the procedures of the AAT - where there may be a perceived or actual conflict of interest in the Commissioner undertaking review, including where: - the FOI request under review was made to, or decided by, the Information Commissioner or their delegate - the FOI request or material at issue relate to specific functions exercised by the Information Commissioner under the Privacy Act - the applicant has active matters in other forums, including the AAT or Federal Court and the Information Commissioner is the respondent - where consideration by the AAT would further the objects of the FOI Act, particularly in relation to the performance and exercise of functions and powers given by the FOI Act to facilitate and promote public access to information, promptly and at the lowest reasonable cost (s 3(4)). - 10.89 The OAIC will consult the parties to an IC review before concluding an IC review pursuant to s 54W(b).